Michael137/michael137.github.io/_posts/2020-08-27-branch-stats.md

 I.e., if we predicted incorrectly, the first counter is chosen and incremented.
 Otherwise we skip 8-bytes to the second counter (thanks to having organized our data in sections).

 **Note**: the original code had to be slightly modified to store the expression outcome in a separate variable (`_b`) before passing it to the inline assembly block.
-Otherwise, on of the the tested systems GCC 10.2 complained about an invalid index expression.
+Otherwise, one of the the tested systems GCC 10.2 complained about an invalid index expression.

 To access the counters we rely on some linker magic.
 First we want to make sure we create the sections we reference in the inline assembly above somewhere in our code.
 We mark the `predict_data` section as writable (`w`) so we can update the counters.
 The linker will have generated `__start` and `__stop` variables corresponding to our section names.
 Then we simply run through the counters we stored for each branch (we ensured contiguous counts inside the `predict_data` section using `.pushsection`).